robbert-vdh/yabridge/README.md

 package](https://aur.archlinux.org/packages/yabridge/) available if you're running Arch or Manjaro.

-The installation process for a plugin is the same as the procedure described above, but instead of creating a symlink from `libyabridge.so` to `plugin.so`, you'll now have to create a copy.
-Using the same example, if you have extracted yabridge's files to `~/.local/share/yabridge` and you want to set up yabridge for a VST plugin called `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`, then you should copy `~/.local/share/yabridge/libyabridge.so` to `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.so` like so:
+The setup process for a plugin is similar to the procedure described above.
+Using the same example, if you have extracted yabridge's files to `~/.local/share/yabridge` and you want to set up yabridge for a VST plugin called `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`, then you should copy `~/.local/share/yabridge/libyabridge.so` to `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.so`, like so:

 ```shell
 cp ~/.local/share/yabridge/libyabridge.so "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.so"